Monitoring environment & social performance for a large steel plant in India

 The challenge was to gain the trust & confidence of both the investor & the investee so that the assessment could be carried out without any biased approach & present a factual situation to the investor.

-Environmental Social and Governance (ESG) Consulting – How we did it
+Environment and Social Performance Monitoring – How we did it

 We took up the challenge of conducting the performance study of the investee on environment & social performance issues, finding the gaps in the compliance level, measuring the compliance level & preparing an action plan based on the same.

-A detailed gap assessment was carried out by a team of experts in Health & Safety, Environment, Social, Community, Resettlement & Rehabilitation, Human Resources etc. The site visit in the plant comprised of a visit to the production area i.e. blast furnace, DRI, coke oven, sinter plant, steel melting shop, CSP, CRM, WRM, maintenance, service areas, coal washery, etc.
+A detailed gap assessment was carried out by a team of experts in Health & Safety, Environment, Social, Community, Resettlement & Rehabilitation, Business and Human Rights etc. The site visit in the plant comprised of a visit to the production area i.e. blast furnace, DRI, coke oven, sinter plant, steel melting shop, CSP, CRM, WRM, maintenance, service areas, coal washery, etc.

 The performance of social aspects was measured through a visit to the PDF (Project Displaced Families) colonies, assessment of the implementation of the R & R activities as per the plan, review of the disbursement of the entitlements & other benefits as per the R & R plan.